pooja2s/ui-nextjs-reactjs-nodejs/ui/README.md

 # What you will learn
-How to make network request from a React.js application Basic Next.js routing
+- How to make network request from a React.js application
+- Basic Next.js routing
-Form validation with Zod
+- Form validation with Zod
-Building forms with react-hook-form
+- Building forms with react-hook-form

 # Minor server refactoring
-Add get current user route
+- Add get current user route

 # Registration page
-A form for registering a user
+- A form for registering a user
-Network request to register a user
+- Network request to register a user

 # Login page
-A form for logging a user in
+- A form for logging a user in
-Network request to log the the user in
+- Network request to log the the user in
-Get logged in user
+- Get logged in user
-Network request to get the current user
+- Network request to get the current user

 # What we will use
-Next.js
+- Next.js
-SWR
+- SWR
-Axios
+- Axios
-Zod
+- Zod
-react-hook-form
+- react-hook-form
-toaster
+- react-hot-toast